PaddlePaddle/PaddleOCR/doc/doc_en/PP-OCRv3_introduction_en.md

 | 08 | + UDML | 12M | 78.4% | 7.6ms |
 | 09 | + UIM | 12M | 79.4% | 7.6ms |

 Note: When testing the speed, the input image shape of Experiment 01-03 is (3, 32, 320), and the input image shape of 04-08 is (3, 48, 320).
 In the actual prediction, the image is a variable-length input, and the speed will vary.
-Test environment: Intel Gold 6148 CPU, with MKLDNN acceleration enabled during prediction.
+Testing environment: Intel Gold 6148 CPU, with MKLDNN acceleration enabled during prediction.

 **（1）SVTR_LCNet：Lightweight Text Recognition Network**

-SVTR_LCNet is for text recognition tasks, which is a lightweight text recognition network fused by Transformer-based [SVTR](https://arxiv.org/abs/2205.00159) network and lightweight CNN network [PP-LCNet](https://arxiv.org/abs/ 2109.15099).
-Using this network, the prediction speed is 20% better than the recognition model of PP-OCRv2, but because the distillation strategy is not adopted, the effect of the recognition model is slightly worse.
-In addition, the height of the input image is further increased from 32 to 48, and the prediction speed is slightly slower, but the model effect is greatly improved, and the recognition accuracy reaches 73.98% (+2.08%), which is close to the recognition model effect of PP-OCRv2 using the distillation strategy.
+SVTR_LCNet is a lightweight text recognition network fused by Transformer-based network [SVTR](https://arxiv.org/abs/2205.00159) and lightweight CNN-based network [PP-LCNet](https://arxiv.org/abs/2109.15099).
+The prediction speed of SVTR_LCNet is 20% faster than that of PP-OCRv2 recognizer while the effect is slightly worse because the distillation strategy is not adopted.
+In addition, the height of the input image is further increased from 32 to 48, which makes the prediction speed slightly slower, but the model effect greatly improved.
+The recognition accuracy reaches 73.98% (+2.08%), which is close to the accuracy of PP-OCRv2 recognizer trained with the distillation strategy.

 SVTR_Tiny network structure is as follows：